-Apprentices who fail to complete their related supplemental instruction and/or who fail to complete their required hours of training or who receive funding based on fraudulent information will be required to repay 100% of the funds received.
+Apprentices who fail to complete their related supplemental instruction and/or who fail to complete their required hours of training but who participated/attended will not owe a repayment but will be placed on denied/suspension status.
+Apprentices who receive funding based on fraudulent information will be required to repay 100% of the funds received.

 Apprentices who have received state aid (aid disbursed prior to the start of the payment period) and who change enrollment status prior to the first day of the payment period, must have their state aid eligibility recalculated to reflect their enrollment status as of the start of the payment period.
+For example, if you have an apprentice who was going to enroll full time in an apprenticeship program, receives payment and then prior to the start of the program, changes to a part-time program.
+Sponsors are advised to contact WSAC in these instances to determine the apprentice's revised eligibility.